 Future development plans for Carajas iron mine

-A major project called Carajás Serra Sul S11D Iron project for the expansion of mining and processing at the Carajás Mining Complex is in the pipeline.
-It involves a total investment of $19.6bn, including $8.1bn for installing the new mine and processing plant, and around $11.4bn for the logistics infrastructure.
-The project is expected to be implemented from late 2013.
+A major project called Carajás Serra Sul S11D Iron project for the expansion of mining and processing at the Carajás Mining Complex is under construction.
+It involves a total investment of $19.67bn, including $8.08bn for installing the new mine and processing plant, and $11.59bn for the logistics infrastructure.
+The project received environmental approvals in July 2013.
 It is expected to generate up to 2,600 jobs once operational.

 The S11D project is the largest Greenfield project in the iron ore industry.
 A consortium of SNC Miner Consult and WorleyParsons Edmonton is providing detailed engineering services for the project.

 In a positive development for the S11D Iron project, Vale received the installation license for the expansion of the Carajás railroad (EFC) that links the company's mining operations in the state of Pará with the Ponta da Madeira maritime terminal in the state of Maranhão, Brazil.
-It includes 786km of rail works and the duplication of 559.7km of railway.
+It includes 504km of rail works and the duplication of 226km of railway.

 The Minas-Rio iron ore mining project is situated in the states of Minas Gerais and Rio de Janeiro in the south-eastern region of Brazil.
 It is 100% owned by Anglo American through its subsidiary Iron Ore Brazil.

 Canadian company Jaguar Mining's wholly owned Paciência project consists of 21,000 acres of mineral concessions about 50km south-east of Belo Horizonte, Brazil.